CenturyLinkCloud/PublicKB/Ecosystem Partners/Marketplace Guides/getting-started-with-minecraft-server-blueprint.md

 * Please view this documentation: http://minecraft.gamepedia.com/Server.properties

 #### Who should I contact for support?
-* CenturyLink Cloud does not support the Minecraft Server software.
+* Lumen Cloud does not support the Minecraft Server software.
 Please contact Mojang for any support around Minecraft.
-* For issues related to cloud infrastructure (VMs, network, etc.), or if you experience a problem deploying the Blueprint, please open a CenturyLink Cloud Support ticket: https://t3n.zendesk.com/tickets/new.
+* For issues related to cloud infrastructure (VMs, network, etc.), or if you experience a problem deploying the Blueprint, please open a Lumen Cloud Support ticket: https://t3n.zendesk.com/tickets/new.